diogo-rossi/dataparsers/src/dataparsers/__init__.md

-An additional keyword argument of the function `subparser()` (beyond those of the the original `add_parser()` method) is the `defaults` dictionary, which reproduce the functionality of the original `set_defaults()` method (or the main parser level `default()` function) for the subparsers.
+An additional keyword argument of the function `subparser()` (beyond those of the the original `add_parser()` method) is the `defaults` dictionary, which reproduce the functionality of the original `set_defaults()` method (or the main parser level `default()` function) for the created subparsers.

-One caveat of using this functionality is that the function requires that the dictionary keys must be defined as a main parser-level default field, with the `default()` function::
+One caveat of using this functionality is: the function requires that the dictionary keys must be defined as a main parser-level default field, with the `default()` function::

     >>> @dataclass